design: Carrie Moyer

 Early in '92, Ana Simo, frustrated at lesbian invisibility, and in particular how lesbians were being erased from the NY Rainbow Curriculum battle, approached Sarah Schulman about starting a lesbian direct action group, "A group totally focused on high-impact street activism, not on talking," Ana said.

-Sarah Schulman agreed to help, and suggested that Ana get in touch with Maxine Wolfe.
+Sarah Schulman agreed to participate, and suggested that Ana get in touch with Maxine Wolfe.
 Sarah had already made a stab at organizing lesbians in '90 or '91 after years of working around women's issues, and then AIDS.
 She called a community meeting, but according to Maxine Wolfe, it was a total disaster.
 One woman insisted the group should be doing work on animal rights.
 Another said it should be abortion.
 Nobody was talking about lesbian issues.

 They also vowed that if no one else joined them, they would do the first action alone.